River Road Fellowship: Decline and relocation

 By 2008, the group began to fracture after revelations that Barnard was having sexual relationships with married women within the Fellowship.
 Several elders and families relocated to Spokane, Washington, and in 2009 the compound was sold to the Salvation Army.

 After Barnard's arrest, remaining members distanced themselves from the group, and River Road Fellowship ceased to exist by around 2014.

 Civil litigation

 In 2017, Lindsay Tornambe filed a civil lawsuit in Pine County against 15 former leaders of River Road Fellowship.
 The lawsuit alleged that the elders negligently exposed minors to Barnard's sexual abuse and failed to intervene or report it to authorities.

 Media coverage

 The group and Barnard's crimes have been the subject of extensive media coverage, including a 2023 podcast series titled The Turning: River Road by Rococo Punch, featuring testimony from survivors and law enforcement officials.

 The case has also been discussed in investigative news specials by CBS Minnesota and Fox 9, examining the dynamics of coercive control and spiritual abuse within isolated religious movements.

+In 2025, former member Luke Allen published a memoir about growing up in the cult titled, Cult Life: Tales of a Radical Christian Boyhood.